tensorflow/docs/site/en/api_docs/python/tf/train/CheckpointSaverHook.md

 * <b>`listeners`</b>: List of `CheckpointSaverListener` subclass instances.
     Used for callbacks that run immediately before or after this hook saves the checkpoint.
-* <b>`steps_per_run`</b>: `int`, number of steps that occur between each invocation of the hook.
-Primarily used for TPU workloads which run multiple steps in a while loop in a single Session.run.

 #### Raises: